9.3 Recovery of overpayments

 When a recipient provides information that would reduce the amount of financial assistance they receive, every effort must be made to promptly act to reduce the amount of financial assistance in order to prevent an overpayment.
 If the information is not processed and the recipient receives an amount they know to be incorrect, the onus is on the recipient to notify Ontario Works staff of this error.
 These overpayments are recoverable.
 The overpayment should be properly documented on the file and action taken to avoid recurrence of the problem.

 In extenuating circumstances, an overpayment resulting from an administrative error may be recommended for write off (see below for more information on the write off process).
-For example, if change(s) to a recipient’s financial assistance are not made even after notification of an error in distribution of assistance and the recipient has done everything possible to notify Ontario Works staff (i.e., there is documented evidence that the recipient had advised staff of the error), an overpayment may not be recovered.
+For example, if a change(s) to a recipient’s financial assistance is not made even after notification of an error in distribution of assistance and the recipient has done everything possible to notify Ontario Works or ministry staff (meaning, there is documented evidence that the recipient had advised staff of the error), an overpayment may not be recovered.

 Negotiated settlements to defer collection activity on inactive cases

-If all reasonable efforts have been mbelowade an overpayment in full, and the former recipient indicates a willingness to enter into a repayment plan for the total or partial repayment of the outstanding overpayment, the delivery agent may negotiate a reasonable settlement, subject to local approval.
+If all reasonable efforts have been made to collect an overpayment in full, and the former recipient indicates a willingness to enter into a repayment plan for the total or partial repayment of the outstanding overpayment, the delivery agent or delivery partner may negotiate a reasonable settlement, subject to local approval.

 As part of any repayment plan, the Administrator should include a specific term whereby the individual consents to the plan being reviewed in the future and consents to the overpayment being collectible should, in the opinion of the Administrator, the individual’s financial circumstances improve.
 Letters outlining the proposed settlement, and details and acceptance of the terms are to be kept on file.

-Where an individual submits a Consumer Proposal to the delivery agent, recovery should be suspended until a decision is made by the delivery agent on the Consumer Proposal (for more information, please see the Temporarily uncollectible overpayments section).
+Where an individual submits a Consumer Proposal to the delivery agent or delivery partner, recovery should be suspended until a decision is made on the Consumer Proposal (for more information, please see the Temporarily uncollectible overpayments section).

 In accordance with the terms of the settlement, the balance of the overpayment may be recommended for write off (see below for more information on the write off process).